 Over the years, Attorney Ianiri has expanded his practice to include Civil Litigation, Criminal Defense, Personal Injury, Juvenile Law, OUI/DUI Law, and DCF (DSS) cases including Care and Protection and C.H.I.N.S.
 (Child in Need of Services) cases.
 In fact, representing parents and children in often very complicated abuse and neglect cases in Juvenile and Probate Court has become a significant component to his practice.

 Aside from family, friends, traveling and the law, another passion of Jim’s is mountain climbing and trekking and, more recently, cycling.
 In 2007, Jim reached the summit of Mount Kilimanjaro.
 At 19,341’, it is Africa’s highest peak and is one of the famed 7 Summits.
 In that effort, Jim raised $17,000.00 toward the construction of Friendship Home, a respite home that was shortly thereafter built on the property of UCC Norwell in Norwell, MA and which is absolutely thriving today.
 Jim has also reached the tops of Mt.
 Whitney (14,505’) twice and Mt.
 Langley (14,026’) and reached high camp on Mt.
-Rainier (14,411’) and the top of the Half Dome at Yosemite between 2008 and 2013.
-He hikes extensively in the White Mountains and the Blue Hills for training and will be tackling Mt.
-Elbert (the highest peak in the Colorado Rockies) this summer before he heads off to Nepal to complete a 90 mile trek to/from Everest Base Camp.
-As part of his training for Nepal and Colorado, Jim is participating in the Best Buddies Challenge in May, a 100 mile cycling ride from Boston to Hyannis.
+Rainier (14,411’) and the top of Half Dome at Yosemite between 2008 and 2013.
+He also reached Everest Base Camp in 2014 during a two week, 90 mile trek in Nepal.
+Jim still hikes frequently in the White Mountains and the Blue Hills for training and will be heading out to Colorado this summer to attempt to reach the summits of Quandry and Gray's Peaks.
+As part of his training for Nepal, Jim participated in the Best Buddies Challenge in May, 2014, a 100 mile cycling ride from Boston to Hyannis.
 Jim recognizes that mountaineering and the legal system have much in common.
 Both mountaineering and trial work require extensive planning and preparation.
 Both endeavors require consideration of all possible contingencies and unforeseen events.
 Both also require their own special tools and equipment.
 And Jim knows that walking into a courtroom, like climbing a high peak, unprepared can lead to unfortunate results, and that is why he leaves nothing to chance.